yumnamiknas-spec/Customer-Behavior-Analysis/README.md

 ## Overview

 This project demonstrates an end-to-end data analytics workflow, from raw data to business insights.
-It covers data loading, exploratory data analysis (EDA), data cleaning, SQL analysis, interactive dashboard creation, and presentation of findings.
+It covers data loading, exploratory data analysis (EDA), data cleaning, SQL analysis.

 The goal of the project is to transform raw data into meaningful insights that support data-driven decision-making.